prolificinteractive/material-calendarview/docs/DECORATORS.md

 Remember that `shouldDecorate()` needs to be called 42 times for each month view.
 An easy way to be more efficent is to convert your data to `CalendarDay`s outside of `shouldDecorate()`.

+## Responding To State

+If you provide custom drawables, make sure they respond to touches and states.
+Read more in the [custom selector documentation](CUSTOM_SELECTORS.md).

 ## Examples

 This section details some example uses.